 What is Classical Education?

 Classical education, or liberal arts education, is perhaps the greatest inheritance of Western culture.
-Classical education emphasizes respecting what has been passed down to us (piety) by training students in the fundamental tools of all knowledge through training in the verbal arts, grammar, logic, and rhetoric, and the mathematical arts, arithmetic, geometry, music, and astronomy, leading the learner to contemplate God through the study of philosophy and theology.
-Ultimately, students are trained to appreciate and imitate God and His works, which are good, true, and beautiful, and to scorn and desire to set to rights all that is amiss and twisted in our fallen world.
+At its core, education is deciding and passing on the way we should live to the next generation.
+Classical education believes that a respect (piety) for our parents and culture is essential to deep learning, and that learning how to love, feel, and think rightly is the essence of the right way to live.
+Through all that we do, students are trained in the “arts of freedom” or the liberal arts.
+Both the verbal arts - grammar, logic, and rhetoric - and the mathematical arts - arithmetic, geometry, music, and astronomy - lead the learner to contemplate God through the study of philosophy and theology.
+Ultimately, we pray that the fully-trained, graduating students have been discipled to love and imitate God and His works, which are good, true, and beautiful, and to scorn and desire to set to rights all that is amiss in themselves and our fallen world.

 While not an exhaustive list, here are a few of our favorites

 The Abolition of Man by C.S.
 Lewis- The best concise criticism of “data-based” and deconstructionist modern education, Lewis sets out to show how traditional education trains up real humans, instead of “men without chests.”

 The Trivium by Sister Miriam Joseph – This book is an essential reference for all of us as teachers and parents in classical schools.
 Sister Joseph lays out not only what the verbal arts are, but also gives a condensed reference of the arts in action, including a helpful primer of grammar, logic, and rhetoric.